 Ajey Viswanath LELE

 Ajey V. Lele (Ph.
-D) is presently working as a Research Fellow at the Institute for Defence Studies and Analyses (IDSA), New Delhi.
+D) is presently working as a Senior Fellow at the Institute for Defence Studies and Analyses (IDSA), New Delhi.
 He specializes on issues related to Weapons of Mass Destruction (WMD) with focus on Chemical and Biological Weapons, Space and Strategic Technologies.
 He has authored and edited several books including “Bio-Weapons: The Genie in the Bottle,” (Lancers, 2006), ‘Strategic Technologies for the Military’ (Sage, 2009) and “Asian Space Race: Rhetoric or Reality?”
 (Springer, 2012).
+He is a recipient of K. Subrahmanyam Award (2013) which is conferred for outstanding contributions in the area of strategic and security studies.
 He has written for Strategic Analysis, Indian Defence Review, Space Policy and Astropolitics.
 He is also, the Executive Editor of the journal CBW Magazine.
 He has been associated with the Society for Study in Peace and Conflict since its inception.

 Nihar Nayak is presently working as Associate Fellow in Institute for Defence Studies & Analyses (IDSA), New Delhi.
 Before joining the IDSA, he worked as Research Associate at the Institute for Conflict Management, New Delhi.
 He earned his Ph.D and M.Phil degrees from the Jawaharlal Nehru University (New Delhi) and Post Graduation from Delhi University (New Delhi).
 He has been associated with Society for the Study of Peace and Conflict since its inception.
 His area of expertise is Nepal, Maoist/Left wing extremism in South Asia, small Arms, conflict management and peace building and cooperative security in South Asia.
 Dr Nayak has been writing and publishing in both national and international journals.
 His latest edited work is “Cooperative Security Framework for South Asia”, IDSA/Pentagon Security International, New Delhi, 2013.
 He is also author of “Strategic Himalayas: Republican Nepal and External Powers,” IDSA/Pentagon Security International, New Delhi (Forthcoming).
 He has been associated with the Society for Study in Peace and Conflict since its inception.